New Place: After Shakespeare's death

-In 1616 the house passed to his daughter Susanna Hall, and then his granddaughter, Elizabeth Hall, who had recently remarried after the death of her first husband, Thomas Nash, who had owned the house next door.
-After Elizabeth died, the house was returned to the Clopton family.
+In 1616 the house passed directly to Shakespeare's eldest daughter Susanna Hall who lived there for some time.
+Her daughter, Elizabeth Hall, Shakespeare's last surviving descendant, lived in New Place with both her mother and her first husband, Thomas Nash, who had owned the house next door.
+Thomas Nash wrote a will on 25 August 1642, leaving New Place to his cousin Edward Nash, but had no legal right to do so as the house still belonged to Susanna Hall.
+This will went missing in the nineteenth century and was only rediscovered in the National Archives in 2025.
+After Nash predeceased both his wife and mother in law in 1647, the women obtained a deed of settlement to confirm that they were still the legal holders of Shakespeare's estates.
+Edward Nash took Elizabeth Nash to chancery court the following year, demanding that she honour the terms of her late husband's will.
+His legal bid was not successful.

+Elizabeth Nash married for a second time, to John Bernard (MP for Northampton) on 5 June 1649 (1604–74).
+Just weeks after the marriage, Susanna Hall died and Elizabeth inherited the Shakespeare family property from her.
+The Bernards moved into New Place.
+On her death in 1670 Elizabeth left no surviving heirs.
+Her will stipulated "according to my promise formally made to him" that Edward Nash would have the right to acquire New Place, but there are no records of his having ownership.
+The house was returned to the Clopton family.

-In 1702 John Clopton radically altered, or rebuilt, the original New Place – contemporary illustrations suggest the latter.
-In 1756 then-owner Reverend Francis Gastrell, having become tired of visitors, attacked and destroyed a mulberry tree in the garden said to have been planted by Shakespeare.
+In 1702 Sir John Clopton demolished the original New Place, building in its place a replacement, also called New Place, in a very different contemporary style.
+In 1756 then-owner Reverend Francis Gastrell (vicar of Frodsham, Cheshire) having become tired of visitors, attacked and destroyed a mulberry tree in the garden said to have been planted by Shakespeare.
 In retaliation, the townsfolk destroyed New Place's windows.
 Gastrell applied for local permission to extend the garden.
 His application was rejected and his tax was increased, so Gastrell retaliated by demolishing the house in 1759.
 This greatly outraged the inhabitants and Gastrell was eventually forced to leave town.

 The Shakespeare Birthplace Trust acquired New Place and Nash's House in 1876.
 Today the site of New Place is accessible through a museum that resides in Nash's House, the house next door.
 The site received 109,452 visitors during 2018.